arodio/FedStale/README.md

 - The CI is expressed in gram of CO2 equivalents per Watt-hour, or gCO2eq/kWh.

 ### 5.2.
-Organization of this repository
+Organization of This Repository

 This repository is divided into 6 main folders:

 - `availability_matrices` contains FL training schedules, also called 'availability matrices` here, that are to be used for training.
-- `building_availability_matrices` contrains various jupyter noetooks to create availability matrices either based on Carbon Intensity data from Electricity maps, or artificially using Markov Chains or Gaussian processes.
+- `building_availability_matrices` contrains various Jupyter Notebooks to create availability matrices either based on Carbon Intensity data from Electricity maps, or artificially using Markov Chains or Gaussian processes.
 - `fl_training` contains the scripts for the federated learning training simulation.
 They will run the scripts generate_data.py and train.py with the mnist or cifar10 datasets.
 - `logs` contains training experiments logs.
-- `paper_experiments` constains sh script for running series of FL training experiments.
+- `paper_experiments` contains sh script for running series of FL training experiments.
 - `plots` contains various jupyter notebooks to analyse training experiments results in terms of accuracy.